Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Additional Experiment Details and Results

-For Error Simulation experiment, we show $\ell_1, \ell_2$ estimation errors in Figure \ref{fig:appendix-error}.
-For these two less stringent error metrics, we can see that data utility learning still greatly reduces the Shapley/Least core estimation error with relatively small amount of sampled utilities.
+We show $\ell_2, \ell_\infty$ errors in estimating SV or LC in Figure \ref{fig:appendix-iris-error}.
+For these two less stringent error metrics, we can still see that data utility learning still greatly reduces the Shapley/Least core estimation error with relatively small amount of sampled utilities.

-We also show additional results for group data removal task with training budget $\trainbudget=1000$ and $2000$ in Figure \ref{fig:appendix-group}.
-Similar to the case when $\trainbudget=500$, the Shapley/Least core estimations boosted by data utility learning still significantly outperform the vanilla ones for larger $\trainbudget$.
+Moreover, we show additional results on a synthetic dataset in Figure \ref{fig:appendix-synthetic-error}.
+To generate the synthetic dataset, we sample 10 data points from a bivariate Gaussian distribution where the means are $0.1$ and $-0.1$ on each dimension, and covariance matrix is identity matrix.
+The labels are assigned based on the sign of the sum of the two features.
+We define the utility of a subset as the test accuracy of a logistic regression model trained on the subset.
+A logistic regression classifier trained on the 10 data points could achieve around 80\% test accuracy.
+As we can see from Figure \ref{fig:appendix-synthetic-error}, data utility learning again significantly improve the SV and LC estimation performance.